cyborgknight404/cyborgknight404.github.io/projects.md

 - 🔬 VMs for log ingestion, firewall testing, and SIEM setup
 - 🔧 Tools to be included: Security Onion, Zeek, Suricata, ELK Stack
 - 👷 Status: In progress; architecture overview and configs coming soon

+---

+## 🧪 Experimental & Side Projects

+These aren’t directly cybersecurity-related, but they reflect my interest in tech, problem-solving, and hardware hacking.

+### 🔧 Home Network Automation (WIP)
+- Using Pi-hole, Unbound, and Home Assistant to manage and monitor my local network

+### 💾 Retro Mac Rebuild
+- Resurrecting a 2008 Mac Pro into a Proxmox-based lab and NAS

+I document these projects both to track my own learning and to keep ADHD-driven pivots productive.